Ahmed1891994/STC_TV_Cucumber_Repo/README.md

 ## 📝 The main Frameworks included in the project:
 * Page Object Model (POM) design pattern
-* TESTNG as testing framework
+* Factory Design Pattern
+* Solid Principals

 ## 📝 Framework  covers
 * The URL and Browser Configuration are defined in the respective settings.properties